whatnote/BrackenPenTurner/README.md

 EMAIL_HOST_USER
 ```

-then enter the email address.
+then enter the email address. s

 Now you need to haed over to setting.py and amend some info there.